mehdidc/feed_forward_vqgan_clip/README.md

 You can also access them from <https://drive.google.com/drive/folders/10m4LU1C5jRFZvAXvp9aOXeee0HFphI02?usp=sharing>

+NB: cc12m_AxB means a model trained on conceptual captions 12M, with depth A and hidden state dimension B

 After downloading a model or finishing training your own model, you can test it with new prompts, e.g.,

 `python -u main.py test pretrained_models/cc12m_32x1024/model.th "an armchair in the shape of an avocado"`